plainprogrammer/expository_study-galatians/lessons/lesson_5.md

 1. Read ...
 2. What keeps you from seeking Godly counsel sometimes?
-3. Why is is important to seek the input of others?
+3. Why is it important to seek the input of others?

 ---